Sardor Rashidov: Kuwait SC

 On 17 July 2021, Kuwait SC announced the signing of Rashidov for one season from Pakhtakor Tashkent.

-Pakhtakor return
+Return to Pakhtakor

 On 31 January 2022, Pakhtakor Tashkent announced the signing of Rashidov to a one-year contract on a free transfer from Kuwait SC.

 Umm Salal

 On 24 June 2022, Pakhtakor Tashkent announced that Rashidov had signed for Umm Salal.

 International career

 Rashidov made his debut for the Uzbekistan national football team on 15 October 2013 in a 2015 AFC Asian Cup qualification match at home to Vietnam, and scored the opening goal of a 3–1 win in Tashkent.
 Coach Mirjalol Qosimov called him up for the final tournament in Australia, where he scored twice in a 3–1 win over Saudi Arabia to advance to the quarter-finals.
 He was also included for the 2019 edition in the United Arab Emirates.